Melonbun233/Interactive-ToS/README.md

 * Microsoft Word used to fill out the consent form and the questionnair

 ### Instructions
-1. Please read and sign the consent form found in the repository/package.
+1. Please read and sign the "Consent Form.docx" found in the repository/package.
 1. Open http://182.92.73.170:3000/ to start test. **Note at the end of the test, you will be asked to download a data file that contains your stats.**
-1. Complete the questionnaire found in the repository/package.
+1. Complete the "Questionnaire.docx" found in the repository/package.

 ### Submit Documents